 Total Telework: When Your Home Becomes Your Work Cell

 The promise of the home office brought with it the idea of freedom, but the reality is different: the worker never disconnects.
-The dining room becomes a boardroom, children compete with email for attention, and rest is reduced to a myth.
-We have regressed to medieval servitude, albeit with wifi and bi-weekly pay. 😔
+The dining room turns into a boardroom, children compete with email for attention, and rest becomes a myth.
+We have regressed to medieval servitude, albeit with Wi-Fi and biweekly paychecks. 😔

-Image shows a dark dining room with a laptop and empty cups; a hunched worker stares at the screen, while children play in the background and a clock reads 2 a.m.
+Image shows a dark dining room with a laptop and empty cups; a hunched worker looks at the screen, while children play in the background and a clock reads 2 a.m.

-Technology that blurs the lines between work and life 🔗
+Technology that blurs the lines between life and work 🔗

 Collaboration tools like Slack, Teams, or Zoom eliminate the need for physical presence, but they also erase the boundary between work hours and rest.
 The use of push notifications, synchronized calendars, and remote access to corporate servers turns every corner of the home into an extension of the office.
 Without a fixed schedule, productivity is measured by constant availability, not by results.